 “We want to embrace all the new activity, but at the same time,” says Simmons, “part of the cultural heritage of any town can be told by the cemetery.”

 More on utilizing hidden green space and strategies to ease a parking squeeze appear in the May issue of Downtown Idea Exchange.
-Click below to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.
+Click to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.